How to Disable your Bike’s Coaster Brake

 Step 6

-Once that’s done, just turn the cog-shaped thing counter-clockwise to remove it.
+Once that’s done, unscrew the driver (cog-shaped piece) to remove it – the direction varies by hub model, so check which way it threads on yours.
 You should be able to take everything apart after.
 Just be sure to remember how they all fit together for when you put everything back in place.

 For some coaster brakes, you will notice that instead of a bearing race, it will have a lock ring to keep the drive from coming loose.
 You will need to remove this lockring with a lockring wrench because a conventional adjustable wrench won’t do the trick.